belle2/basf2/analysis/doc/FullEventInterpretation.rst

   Visualization of the workflow concept of FEI training running on the grid.

-Starting with stage -1, at first the ``FEIAnalysisSummaryTask`` spawns several instances of ``FEIAnalysisTask``, which are created for each line in the dataset list, assuming that one line is one dataset.
-By this task, a cycle of four steps is started, containing ``FEIAnalysisSummaryTask`` at the beginning, followed by ``MergeOutputsTask``, ``FEITrainingTask`` and ``PrepareInputsTask``.
+Starting with stage -1, at first the ``FEIAnalysisSummaryTask`` spawns several instances of ``FEIAnalysisTask``, which are created for each individual line in the dataset list, assuming that one line is one dataset.
+In case of a file-based dataset processing, exactly one instance of ``FEIAnalysisTask`` is created for each dataset.
+In contrast to that, in case of an event-based processing, multiple instances of ``FEIAnalysisTask`` are created for each dataset, with the number of instances determined from the number of events to be processed at a certain stage.
+By the ``FEIAnalysisSummaryTask`` task, a cycle of four steps is started, containing ``FEIAnalysisSummaryTask`` at the beginning, followed by ``MergeOutputsTask``, ``FEITrainingTask`` and ``PrepareInputsTask``.
 As soon as ``FEIAnalysisSummaryTask`` is reached again, the stage number is increased by 1.
 This cycle is repeated until stage 5 is reached.
 Then, for stage 6, the workflow ends with ``FEITrainingTask``.

 Technical details